jameshughes89/cs102/src/site/topics/queues/linked-queue.rst

 .. note::

-    With the provided implementation of the ``LinkedQueue``, missing this edge case in the ``dequeue`` would not actually cause a problem since the ``enqueue`` also checks for the empty case.
+    Although not true in general, with the provided implementation of the ``LinkedQueue``, missing this edge case in the ``dequeue`` would not actually cause a problem since the ``enqueue`` was written such that it also checks for the empty case.
 However, it is still strongly recommended to remove any *dangling* edge cases.

     Remember, it's not only about having correct code, but correct, understandable, and well written code.